top of page

 How can I help?

 We rely on the generosity of our community!
-The only people involved in our organizations who get paid for their efforts are our horse trainers, often students from the UW-RF equine program.
+The only people involved in our organizations who get paid for their efforts are our veterinarians, farriers, and horse trainers, often students from the UW-RF equine program.
 We believe in supplying students with a fair wage, and our ponies benefit from basic ground training to be the best equine citizens to interact with our visitors and on outings safely.
 However, our caretakers and board members are entirely volunteer- Meaning that all the donations our organization receives go back to the care and wellness of our herd and to help facilitate outreach events into the community.
-We use donations for fencing, food, hay, farrier, vet services, and a slew of other things the ponies need to keep them healthy and happy.
+We use donations for food, hay, farrier, vet services, and a slew of other things the ponies need to keep them healthy and happy.

 What are your breeding plans?